IRBLReproduction/FaultExpSuites/README.md

 You can install using following commnad.
 > $ pip install numpy scipy matplotlib pytz GitPython bs4 xlswriter python-dateutil<br />

-### Update PATH information.
+### Update PATH information (Editing script code)
-    - In the file scripts/commons/Subject.py, there are variables that stores a resource PATH information as a string.
+In the file scripts/commons/Subject.py, there are variables that stores a resource PATH information as a string and subject informations.
+To use our scripts, you should change the variables properly.

-    - The variables are Subjects.root, Subjects.root_result, and Subjects.root_feature.
-    - You should change the variables according to cloned path of this repository.
+    class Subjects(object):
+        ...
+        root = u'/mnt/exp/Bug/data/'
+        root_result = u'/mnt/exp/Bug/expresults/'
+        techniques = ['BugLocator', 'BRTracer', 'BLUiR', 'AmaLgam', 'BLIA', 'Locus'] groups = ['Apache', 'Commons', 'JBoss', 'Wildfly', 'Spring'] projects = {
+            'Apache':[u'CAMEL', u'HBASE', u'HIVE'],
+            'Commons':[u'CODEC', u'COLLECTIONS', u'COMPRESS', u'CONFIGURATION', u'CRYPTO', u'IO', u'LANG', u'MATH', u'WEAVER',u'CSV'], 'JBoss':[u'ENTESB', u'JBMETA'],
+            'Wildfly':[u'ELY', u'WFARQ', u'WFCORE', u'WFLY', u'WFMP',u'SWARM'],
+            'Spring':[U'AMQP', U'ANDROID', U'BATCH', U'BATCHADM', U'DATACMNS', U'DATAGRAPH', U'DATAJPA', U'DATAMONGO', U'DATAREDIS', U'DATAREST', U'LDAP', U'MOBILE', U'ROO', U'SEC', U'SECOAUTH', U'SGF', U'SHDP', U'SHL', U'SOCIAL', U'SOCIALFB', U'SOCIALLI', U'SOCIALTW', U'SPR', U'SWF', U'SWS']
+        }
+        ...

+* root : The directory that you unpacked downloaded archives.
+* root_result : The directory that the previous techniques' result will be stored.
+* techniques : The previous technique names.
+* groups : The group names that you want to test.
+* projects : The subject names that you want to test.
+Each subject name should be classified into specific group name.

+### Version Information
+We selected specific versions for each Subject and saved into versions.txt according to the Subject folder.
+The file is in JSON format and we used a dictionary to save information.
+A top-level key means a Subject name which is correspond written in Subjects.py.
+The selected versions are also listed using dictionary structure.
+The key text is version name which means you want to represent it and the value test is tag name written in git repository.
+For example, Let you want to store CODEC Subject's version information.
+You could write like below JSON text.

+    {
+        "CODEC":{
+                "1.4":"CODEC_1_4",
+                "1.5":"commons-codec-1.5",
+                "1.6":"1_6",
+                "1.7":"1.7",
+                "1.1":"CODEC_1_1",
+                "1.2":"CODEC_1_2",
+                "1.3":"CODEC_1_3",
+                "1.8":"1.8",
+                "1.9":"1.9",
+                "1.10":"1.10"
+        }
+    }

 ### Inflate the source codes.
 - We used multiple versions of source code for the experiment.
-    - The script, launcher_GitInflator.py clones a git repositories and inflates it into the multiple versions which are used in the experiment.
+- The script launcher_GitInflator.py clones a git repositories and inflates it into the multiple versions which are used in the experiment.
 - Since the provided archives have only a git repository, you need to inflate also.
 - The version information that needs to inflate exists in the Python script and provided archives.
 - The information for the inflation are in the provided scripts and archives.
 See a file versions.txt in any subject's data directory.
 > Bench$ cd scripts <br />
 > Bench/scripts$ python launcher_GitInflator.py <br />

 ### Build bug repositories
-    - We need to build a repository for the bug reports with pre-crawled bug reports.
-    - We are already providing the result of this works in provided subject's archives.
+We need to build a repository for the bug reports with pre-crawled bug reports.
+We are already providing the result of this works in provided subject's archives.

 > Bench/scripts$ python launcher_repoMaker.py <br />
 > Bench/scripts$ python launcher_DupRepo.py <br />

 ### Update count information of bug and source codes.
-    - The script of Counting.py makes a count information for bug and source code.
+The script of Counting.py makes a count information for bug and source code.
 > Bench/scripts$ python Counting.py <br />